Sawyer0/promptshield-beta/SECURITY.md

 ## Current Security Status (v0.2.0)

-PromptShield v0.2.0 is **safe for production CLI use** with the limitations documented below.
-The core scanning functionality is production-ready, but some enterprise security features are planned for future releases.
+PromptShield v0.2.0 is **safe for production Gateway use** with the limitations documented below.
+The enforcement core is production-ready for HTTP `/v1/check` and Envoy integration, with enterprise features planned for future releases.

 ## ✅ Security Features (Production Ready)